lunasec-io/lunasec/README.md

 Please visit our [website](https://www.lunasec.io/) for marketing or sales information, or to [get in contact](https://www.lunasec.io/contact).

 ## System Architecture
-LunaSec works across the components of your stack to provide end-to-end data security.
+LunaSec works across the components of your web stack to provide end-to-end data security.
 We've documented the components of the stack [here](https://www.lunasec.io/docs/pages/overview/features/) and in the diagram below.

 ![LunaSec Architecture Diagram](docs/static/img/security-model-overview.svg)

 ## Who is LunaSec for?
-LunaSec is designed to be used by anybody that needs to store sensitive information in a production system.
+LunaSec is designed to be used by anybody that needs to store sensitive information in a production web application.
 Despite being built by Security Engineers, **LunaSec does not require security expertise to get started**.
 It's designed to be used by ordinary Software Engineers and Developers.